protocol/launchpad/docs/ipld/README.md

 # IPLD

-[IPLD (InterPlanetary Linked Data) is **The Data Layer for content-addressed systems**](https://blog.ipfs.io/what-is-ipld/) that deals with all the heavy lifting that IPFS does to represent data as Merkle-DAGs with roots identified by content IDs called **CIDs**.
+[IPLD (InterPlanetary Linked Data) is **The Data Layer for content-addressed systems**](https://blog.ipfs.io/what-is-ipld/).
+It deals with all the heavy lifting in IPFS; it represents data as Merkle-DAGs with roots identified by content IDs called **CIDs**.

 ![](<../../.gitbook/assets/ipld (1).png>)